deejaygraham/AzurePowershellDevOps/README.md

 <pre>Get-AzureServiceBusQueue -ConnectionString "Endpoint=..." -Name "MyQueue", "MyOtherQueue"</pre>

-## Output
+## Sample Output
-The output is the name, active message count and the dead letter message count:
+The output for each queue is the name, active message count and the dead letter message count:

 <pre>
 Name             ActiveCount  DeadLetterCount